Objectives and concept

 To enhance a deep understanding as well as sustainable learning outcomes, the Programme presents a teaching model based on an active, constructive and target-oriented learning process.
 The collaborative approach combining attendance seminars and online-modules is intended to construct knowledge by networking within scientific workgroups.
 Both the content’s definition and the methodological approach are geared towards the learners’ expectations in terms of value and outcome.
 To allow all involved parties to ascertain the ultimate achievement of the objectives, the results are translated in measurable terms with clear workload hours, ECTS, tests and exams.

 The attendance seminars include lectures and practical workshops that contribute to the implementation of good clinical practice, sound clinical decision-making processes and overall competence.
 The web-based modules offer a comprehensive portfolio with basic lectures, clinical case-based learning and collaborative exercises to put the learners in real-life scenarios, discussing diagnoses and treatment of patients with international renowned experts.
 Thus, learners will follow the curriculum by working individually, in collaboration with their fellow students and with the experts.
 The purpose of this design is to enhance the peer assessment offering the possibility to review one’s own and the colleagues’ work.
 To achieve a high degree of self-directed and interactive learning – especially in the online modules – the Programme presents different levels of interactivity and a number of theoretical suggestions regarding e-content organisation to be provided in the units.
 All standards are defined in the e-learning style guide of the Programme.
+Five participants will be assigned to one of the four chairs who will act as tutor offering them support throughout the curriculum.

 The teaching method is based on a theoretical framework that integrates the learning process with the participants’ prior knowledge and profile, therefore taking into account the significant degree of expertise and experience that the participants had already acquired.